McCloud Redband Preservation

 California Heritage Trout Challenge

 The McCloud River Redband trout caught, photoed, and released in its native range qualifies for the California Heritage Trout Challenge.
-What is the McCloud River Redband trout's native range?
-Send an email to the EcoAngler and I can recommend some waters to fish.
+The EcoAngler Report - McCloud Redband is an excellent tool to locate pure-strain redband which quality for the Challenge.
+(See sidebar for details.)

 McCloud River Redband Historic Range

 The McCloud River redband is restricted to several streams in the upper McCloud River basin and the McCloud River mainstream.
 A small tributary to the upper McCloud mainstem is Swamp Creek.
-This creek is one of only three streams in the entire world that are inhabitated by native populations of McCloud River redband trout which have not encountered hatchery fish and later hybridization.
+This creek is one of only a small handful in the entire world that are inhabitated by native populations of McCloud River redband trout which have not encountered hatchery fish and later hybridization.